-Speaking of inspiration, I didn't have to look very far for this weeknight rescue recipe, and I am thankful that it found me.
+Speaking of inspiration, I didn’t have to look very far for this weeknight rescue recipe, and I am thankful that it found me.
 As I was strolling through the cheese section of my local grocery store, picking out toppings for an Oscar night pizza party, I struck up a conversation with an older gentleman restocking the shelf.
-What started out as an innocent little chat turned into a full blown discussion, and one of the things he mentioned was his family's latest favorite dish.
-He said, "I just brown some Andouille in a wok, toss in a bag of vegetables from the freezer, add tomato sauce and pasta and call it a day."
+What started out as an innocent little chat turned into a full-blown discussion, and one of the things he mentioned was his family’s latest favorite dish.
+He said, “I just brown some andouille sausage in a wok, toss in a bag of vegetables from the freezer, add tomato sauce and pasta, and call it a day.”
 Sounded easy enough.

-I nodded, we said our good-byes, and I went on my way.
-Normally this conversation would have evaporated within minutes of leaving the store (not because I am rude, but because I have the memory of a very tiny gold fish) but for some reason, it stuck with me.
+I nodded, we said our goodbyes, and I went on my way.
+Normally this conversation would have evaporated within minutes of leaving the store (not because I am rude, but because I have the memory of a very tiny gold fish), but for some reason, it stuck with me.
 The next following Wednesday when I desperately needed something to eat, I decided to give it a try.
 Andouille?
 Check.
 (Extra from Fat Tuesday, but an ingredient I always like to have on hand.)
 Frozen vegetables?
 Check.
-Whole wheat penne?
+Whole-wheat penne?
 Check.
-I took a few extra liberties, adding Cajun mustard a splash of cream and instead of tomato sauce, and it worked out quite well I must say.
+I took a few extra liberties, adding Cajun mustard and a splash of cream, and it worked out quite well, I must say.

 Just like that, an easy dinner was on the table in the blink of an eye.
 As my husband gobbled down his bowl, I realized, it doesn’t always have to be such a production to make us a proper meal.
 (Hand slaps forehead.)
 Is this easy skillet recipe going to change any lives?
 Probably not.
 But it surely won’t get you any backlash when you respond to “What’s for dinner?” and I think I’m okay with that.

-8 ounces smoked pork sausage, such as Andouille, sliced into coins
+smoked pork sausage, such as andouille, sliced into coins

-12 ounces frozen vegetables, such as onion-bell pepper mix (See Recipe Notes)
+frozen vegetables, such as onion-bell pepper mix (see Recipe Notes)

 Kosher salt and pepper, to taste